-Upstairs are three successive receiving rooms; the wooden ceilings are progressively more spectacular, in the complexity of their richly molded floral motifs.
-The third receiving room, the one farthest in, with the most elaborate ornamentation, has a jalousie in the balcony: a double grate through which Güell was able to observe—and eavesdrop (like the name implies)—on his arriving guests.
+Upstairs are three successive receiving rooms; the wooden ceilings are progressively more spectacular in the complexity of their richly molded floral motifs.
+The room farthest in has a jalousie in the balcony: a double grate through which Güell was able to observe—and eavesdrop on— his arriving guests.
 The main hall, with the three-story-tall tower reaching up above the roof, was for parties, dances, and receptions.
 Musicians played from the balcony; the overhead balcony window was for the principal singer.
-Double doors enclose a chapel of hammered copper with retractable prie-dieux; a small bench for two is built into the right side of the altar.
-Around the corner is a small organ, the flutes in rectangular tubes climbing the central shaft of the building.
+Double doors enclose a chapel of hammered copper with retractable prie-dieux; around the corner is a small organ, the flutes in rectangular tubes climbing the central shaft of the building.

-The dining room is dominated by a beautiful mahogany banquet table seating ten, an Art Nouveau fireplace in the shape of a deeply curving horseshoe arch, and walls with floral and animal motifs.
-Note the Star of David in the woodwork over the window and the Asian religious themes in the vases on the mantelpiece.
+The dining room is dominated by a beautiful mahogany banquet table seating 10, an Art Nouveau fireplace in the shape of a deeply curving horseshoe arch, and walls with floral and animal motifs.
 From the outside rear terrace, the polished Garraf marble of the main part of the house is exposed; the brick servants' quarters are on the left.
 The passageway built toward La Rambla was all that came of a plan to buy an intervening property and connect three houses into one grand structure, a scheme that never materialized.

 Gaudí is most himself on the roof, where his playful, polychrome ceramic chimneys seem like preludes to later works like the Park Güell and La Pedrera.
 Look for the flying-bat weather vane over the main chimney, a reference to the Catalan king Jaume I, who brought the house of Aragón to its 13th-century imperial apogee in the Mediterranean.
-Jaume I's affinity for bats is said to have stemmed from his Majorca campaign, when, according to one version, he was awakened by a fluttering rat penat (literally, "condemned mouse") in time to stave off a Moorish night attack.
-Another version attributes the presence of the bat in Jaume I's coat of arms to his gratitude to the Sufi sect that helped him to successfully invade Majorca, using the bat as a signal indicating when and where to attack.
-See if you can find the hologram of COBI, Javier Mariscal's 1992 Olympic mascot, on a restored ceramic chimney (hint: the all-white one at the Rambla end of the roof terrace).
+Jaume I's affinity for bats is said to have stemmed from his Mallorca campaign, when, according to one version, he was awakened by a fluttering rat penat (literally, "condemned mouse") in time to stave off a Moorish night attack.